 The main benefit of the FHA mortgage program is that it enables borrowers to buy a home with a down payment as low as 3.5% of the property purchase price.
 This compares to 10% - 20% down payment required to buy a home with most conventional mortgage programs.
 Borrowers can also combine the FHA program with a down payment assistance program or closing cost grant to further reduce the personal financial contribution they are required to make to buy a home.
 The FHA program charges borrowers additional up-front and ongoing fees but makes home ownership more attainable, especially for low-to-moderate income borrowers.
 The low down payment requirement also makes the FHA program an attractive financing option for first-time buyers.

 The borrower qualification requirements for the FHA mortgage program are more flexible than for other low or no down payment mortgage programs.
-For example, the program typically requires that borrowers have a minimum credit score of only 580 and there are cases where a borrower can obtain an FHA mortgage with a lower score.
-Additionally, lenders have more discretion when applying debt-to-income ratios to determine what size mortgage borrowers can afford.
+For example, lenders have more discretion when applying debt-to-income ratios to determine what size mortgage borrowers can afford.
 The higher the debt-to-income ratio, the larger the mortgage the borrower can afford.
 Borrowers with good credit scores, significant financial reserves or additional sources of income that are not included in their loan application may be able to qualify for a higher mortgage amount with the FHA program.

 Our rate tables put you in control.
 You can compare lenders anonymously plus you never need to provide your social security number